dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/06-upgrading-to-v1.9.md

 ### Snowflake

 - Iceberg Table Format support will be available on three out of the box materializations: table, incremental, dynamic tables.
-INSERT HERE link to docs.

 ### Bigquery